 Then, he asked his father to sit on the horse and said he would walk beside them.
 Accordingly, they changed their positions.

-Now, after some time, a family with two children were going the same way.
+Now, after some time, a family with two children was going the same way.
 They kept making fun noises at the old man.
 The man from the family shouted, “Hey you big fellow, you are making your son walk and you are sitting royally on the horse!
 Learn how to love and take care of your children.”
 Saying this, the family left.

 Now the father and the son were utterly confused.
 Finally, they decided to both walk beside the horse and no one would sit on it and burden it.